cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/README.md

     Type: Cloudsoft::Terraform::Template
     Properties:
       ConfigurationContent: |
         resource "aws_instance" "my-test-instance" {
           ami             = "XXXXXXX"
           instance_type   = "t2.micro"
         }
 ```

-The TFM does not need to be in-lined; you can instead use `ConfigurationUrl` or `ConfigurationS3Path` to point at a TFM configuration or a ZIP.
+The Terraform configuration does not need to be in-lined; you can instead use `ConfigurationUrl` or `ConfigurationS3Path` to point at a configuration.

 You can then:

 * [TODO] View outputs
-* [TODO] Update in the usual CFN way
+* [TODO] Update in the usual CloudFormation way
 * Delete when done

 In short, this lets you re-use your Terraform with CloudFormation!

-# Build and Install

-### Quick Start
+## Development

 1. Build with `mvn clean package`